-Companies including Trans Union LLC, Prudential Financial Inc. (PRU), and the Northwestern Mutual Life Insurance Co. have been lobbying on the issue, according to U.S. Senate records.
+Companies including Trans Union LLC, Prudential Financial Inc. (PRU:US), and the Northwestern Mutual Life Insurance Co. have been lobbying on the issue, according to U.S. Senate records.

 Life insurance companies use the Death Master File to stop or change annuity payments upon death and to close out policies that beneficiaries may not have claimed.